All spacecraft manufactured by "SPUTNIX" have successfully separated from the launch containers and are under control

-Specialists from the private space company "SPUTNIX" (part of Sitronics Group) received the first data after the launch of a new batch of 24 SITRO-AIS spacecraft and four satellites created as part of the Space-π scientific and educational project, which is organized by the Foundation for Assistance to Innovations.
+Specialists from the private space company "SPUTNIX" (part of Sitronics Group) received the first data after the launch of a new batch of 24 SITRO-AIS spacecraft and four satellites created as part of the Space-π scientific and educational project, which is organized by the Foundation for Assistance to Small Innovative Enterprises.

 The spacecraft created at "SPUTNIX" were placed in launch containers, from which all 28 satellites were automatically launched into orbit upon reaching an altitude of 500 and 600 km above sea level.
 This was announced by Vladislav Ivanenko, General Director of "SPUTNIX".